seanleken/cwlbrowser/README.md

 # CWL Browser
 ## This a python library that allows you to open, browse and compare workflows written in CWL on a Jupyter notebook

-### Main functions
+## Main functions

-####load(workflow, link=True)
+*  load(workflow, link)
-worklow - GitHub link to workflow or path to workflow if it is local link - parameter to indicate to function that a link is being passed as a parameter if you are passing the path to the local location of the workflow set this to False
+    *  workflow - The GitHub link or local path to the .cwl file.
+    *  link - Indicates whether the argument passed is a link to the workflow or a local path.
+It is set to True as default.
+If it is the local path set this to False